Liquid Media Announces Adjournment of Special Meeting

 About Liquid Media Group Ltd.

-Liquid Media Group Ltd. (Nasdaq: YVR) is an entertainment company empowering independent IP creators.
-Liquid’s end-to-end solution enables professional video (film/TV and streaming) creation, packaging, financing, delivery, and monetization, empowering IP creators to take their professional content from inception through the entire process to monetization.
+Liquid Media Group Ltd. YVR is an entertainment company empowering independent IP creators.
+Liquid's end-to-end solution enables professional video (film/TV and streaming) creation, packaging, financing, delivery, and monetization, empowering IP creators to take their professional content from inception through the entire process to monetization.

 Additional information is available at www.LiquidMediaGroup.co.